 Increasing concern for air quality, energy conservation, rising fuel costs, and the health benefits of getting outdoors is generating continued interest in multi-modal transportation in the Montachusett Region and throughout the state.
-In fact, as part of the public outreach that was done for this RTP, pedestrian and bicycle accessibility came up within the top four of most important categories for the region to address.
 The MRPC has been working toward a more sustainable transportation system by educating and promoting transportation mode choice throughout the region.
 This section will review existing and proposed Bicycle and Pedestrian transportation alternatives while focusing on the importance of mode shift.